percona/pmm-doc/source/manage/client-mongodb-metrics.rst

   .. code-block:: bash

-     pmm-admin add mongodb  --username=pmm  --password=pmm 127.0.0.1:27017
+     pmm-admin add mongodb  --username=pmm  --password=pmm

 where username and password are credentials for the monitored MongoDB access, which will be used locally on the database host.
-Additionally, a service name can be appended to the command line parameters, otherwise it will be generated automatically as ``<node>-mongodb``.
+Additionally, a service name to be used by PMM, and a service address can be appended to the command line parameters, otherwise they are substituted automatically as ``<node>-mongodb`` and ``127.0.0.1:27017``.

-The output of this command may look as follows:
+The command line and the output of this command may look as follows:

   .. code-block:: bash